Taking plant cuttings is easy to do once you know how. It costs very little and you don’t need complicated equipment, just a bit of patience

 - Dip the bottom end of the cutting in hormone rooting powder.
 This helps the cutting to produce roots and reduces the risk of bacterial infection.

-- Once all cuttings have been potted up, label the pots and either place in a propagator with a bottom heat of 18-24ºC (64-75ºF) or cover each pot with a clear plastic bag and place somewhere with bright but indirect light.
+- Once all cuttings have been potted up label them and either place in a propagator with a bottom heat of 18-24ºC (64-75ºF) or cover each pot with a clear plastic bag and place somewhere with bright but indirect light.
 Open the propagator vents daily or remove the plastic bags for 10 minutes twice a week for ventilation.

-- Water regularly to keep the compost moist.
-The cuttings can take between six and 10 weeks to root.
+- Water regularly to keep the compost moist but not wet.
+The cuttings can take between six and 10 weeks to root and depends on the plant.
 Check for signs of the roots appearing through the pots’ drainage holes.

 - Once the cuttings have rooted, harden them off for two weeks by placing the pots outside during the day and bringing them in at night.

 - When the cuttings have been hardened off, replant them into larger pots and grow them on until they are big enough to plant out.

 How to take hardwood cuttings

 - Take hardwood cuttings in autumn after the plants have dropped their leaves and are dormant.
 Don’t take cuttings in frosty weather.

 - If you are planning to take several cuttings, prepare a narrow trench for them outside in a sheltered spot.
 The cuttings will stay in this for most of the following year.
 To ensure good drainage, put a layer of sand in the base of the trench, then backfill the trench with soil mixed with compost.
 If you only need a few cuttings, or don’t have space for a trench, you can use pots filled with a 50/50 mix of multipurpose compost and grit.